 Shadow studies for the proposed development are underway for inclusion in the Project SEIR.
-ESA, OCII's consultant on CEQA documentation, will provided completed shadow analysis for inclusion in this document prior to approval by the OCII Commission.
+ESA, OCII's consultant on CEQA documentation, will provided completed shadow analysis for inclusion in this document prior to approval by the OCII Commission (anticipated fall 2015).